ecohydro/waves_website/_people/bhattachan.md

 title: Abinash Bhattachan, MS (2008)
 date: 2008-03-21T13:34:51+00:00
 author: Abinash Bhattachan
 excerpt: Abi received his MS degree from the School of Public and Environmental Affairs at Indiana University, and his PhD from the University of Virginia.
-He is currently doing a postdoc at NC State University.
+He is currently a postdoc at UCLA.
 avatar: "assets/images/people/Bhattachan.jpg"
 role: "MS Graduate"
 portfolio-item-category: